 Students attending this workshop will need to prepare with the following requirements:

-– a modern laptop with at least 8G of memory and 15G of free space
+- A modern laptop with at least 8G of memory and 20G or more of free space

-– a downloaded copy of the virtual machine image (.ova) file from a location to be supplied
+- A downloaded copy of the virtual machine image (.ova) file from https://www.dropbox.com/s/2hqrbtny9qufbfu/ato-ws.ova?dl=0 (Please note this image is over 4G in size, so may take some time to download.)

 It is important that students verify they can run VirtualBox without issues on the system prior to the workshop.
 Because of the limited time and number of students, the instructor will not be able to help debug issues running the application.